dotnotation/dotnotation/README.md

 <p>Hi!
 My name is Dorthy Thielsen and I am currently a full stack web dev student of Flatiron.
 My pronouns are she/her.
 I am currently learning Ruby on Rails.
 My goal upon graduation is to work for a company where web accessiblity is a top priority.
 I have a background in graphic design and puppet fabrication so I can't wait to make some beautiful web applications.</p>

 <h3>Currently working on:</h3>
-<p>🦇I am currently making a web application for bat researchers to log the bats they encounter.
-I hope to be able to give this to actual researchers in the field some day.
-The log is currently built with Sinatra, but I plan to rebuild it using Rails.
-A feature I want to add is an orgainization model so an organiziation could have many researchers and many bats through researchers.
-Feel free to give me feed back about this app and any features you would like to see added.🦇</p>
+<p>I am currently making a web application for pet owners.
+Does your dog have a favorite toy and they destroyed it?
+Wouldn't you love to rebuy that toy?
+Well this app will allow you to have toybox for all of your pets and include information like where you purchased it, how much they liked it, and if you are like me, does it need repaired.
+This will be my final project for the JS section of the Flatiron Bootcamp.
+I can't wait to show you what I have created.
+Check back soon!</p>

 <h3>Connect with me on social media:</h3>
 <a href="https://dev.to/dotnotation" target="_blank"><img src="https://img.shields.io/badge/dev.to-0A0A0A?style=for-the-badge&logo=dev.to&logoColor=white" alt="Dev.to Badge"></a>